sethkunzler/fs-journal/journal/06/questions.md

 # Single Page Applications with Vue
 01. What is the entrypoint of an application?

-  > it's where we spin up or run an application from i.e. index.html or app.vue
+  > it's where we spin up or run an application from i.e. index.html or main.js

 02. What is the difference between a vue `component` and `page`?

-  > a component is a small part of the app that can be outsourced where a page will contain all the content or refrences to the content displayed to the user on a single page.
+  > a page is mounted directly onto the router

 03. What is ***Component-Based Architecture***?